helm/community/helm-maintainers-onboarding-guide.md

 - Protobuf files MUST NOT have mandatory fields added
 - The public API of anything in `pkg/` SHOULD NOT be modified
 - Go interfaces in `pkg/` MUST NOT be modified
-- The first release of a major feature addition SHOULD be hidden behind an `experimental` feature flag
+- The first release of a major feature addition SHOULD be hidden behind an `experimental` feature flag.
+(See [Enabling OCI Support](https://helm.sh/docs/topics/registries/#enabling-oci-support) and [add feature gates](https://github.com/helm/helm/pull/6185) for an example.)
 - Critical security fixes MAY be sufficient cause to ignore the SemVer rules (but we try not to do that).

 Compatibility with Kubernetes: